 The chancellor announced on 29 April that more than four million employees have been furloughed – download our previous guidance note here.
 At some point over the next few weeks or months, perhaps triggered by the withdrawal of the furlough leave scheme (currently ending in it’s current form on 31st July), companies will be managing their employees’ return to work.

 Inevitably one issue will be whether redundancies are necessary.
 You should be thinking ahead now to prepare for this situation.
+If you are thinking about dismissal, it is important to get legal advice on dismissal as early as possible.
 To assist in your planning process below is a checklist of some key issues that apply whether or not your employees at risk are furloughed:-

 - Review measures which may help to avoid or reduce the number of redundancies in your business.
 This will include continuing to access furlough leave and taking advantage of other government schemes, reducing hours /pay, requiring staff to take holidays and/or other cost saving measures.